 Kumpula campus is located on a small hill 26m above sea level.
 On the Kumpula campus area's southwestern side is the Kumpula botanical garden and park area with trees and vegetation.
 In the center lies the main university buildings in addition to the Finnish meteorological institute (FMI) with a few four-story apartment blocks.
 Further north there is a low-density residential area of mainly wooden houses with more park area.
 On the eastern side there is a road to the city center, Kustaa Vaasan tie.
-Kustaa Vaasan tie is used by approximately 38000 - 42000 vehicles per day with around 10% being heavy vehicles (Helsinki city road statistics, Date accessed: 01/02/2024, 2024).
+Kustaa Vaasan tie is used by approximately 38000 - 42000 vehicles per day with around 10% being heavy vehicles (kartta.hel.fi, 2024).
 Beyond the road lies Toukola residential area with much larger apartment blocks in comparison to the northern side and a small shopping center.
-The campus area has a bus height of 3 m from the ground.

-200 much larger apartment blocks in comparison to the northern side and a small shopping center.
 The campus area has a bus line going through it with the bus stops marked as small blue squares in Fig 1.
 Locally, BC is emitted by traffic and wood combustion on the detached housing areas and communal garden.

-During the intercomparisons at the SMEAR III, the reference instrument MAAP was used with a pre-impactor removing particles larger than 1 μ m in diameter from the sample flow.
+During the intercomparisons at the SMEAR III, the reference instrument MAAP was used with a pre-impactor removing particles larger than 1 $\mu$ m in diameter from the sample flow.
 The inlet was positioned 10 m height from the ground.
 The small-scale sensors were used without any inlet pre-impactor.
-The inlets were set up through the SMEAR III station wall at a
+The inlets were set up through the SMEAR III station wall at a height of 3 m from the ground.